florent37/RuntimePermission/README.md

 [![screen](https://raw.githubusercontent.com/florent37/RuntimePermission/master/medias/manifest-permissions.png)](https://www.github.com/florent37/RuntimePermission)

-You can use `askPermission` without
+You can use `askPermission` without specifying any permission

-In Kotlin:
+For example, in Kotlin:
 ```
 askPermission(){
    //all of your permissions have been accepted by the user